 Valenzuela currently serves as Associate Vice President for University-School Partnerships at the University of Texas at Austin.
 Her research and teaching interests are in the sociology of education, minority youth in schools, educational policy, and urban education reform.
 Valenzuela is also the new director of the National Latino Education Research Agenda Project (NLERAP) that aims to create a teacher education pipeline for Latino/a youth, nationally.

-When we talk about high stakes testing, we are talking about consequences being tied to our uses of tests.
-These consequences are typically in respects to retention, promotion, and graduation.
+When we talk about high-stakes testing, we are talking about consequences being tied to our uses of tests.
+These consequences are typically in respect to retention, promotion, and graduation.
 Students bear the biggest brunt of these systems.

 |2.
 Setting the Context

 There is a whole segment of the student population, regardless of class and race that will never test well on standardized exams.
 For a grade in a course to be conflated with a standardized test score is unprecedented in the history of testing.

 As researchers, unfortunately, we tend to come in at the end of the policy-making process when we try to determine if a policy is good, bad, implemented well, or promoting sufficient equity.

 |4.
 Myths behind Standardized Testing, Part 1

 Test developers assert that you should never use their tests in the way that we are in fact using them, that we should not use them as the primary or sole determinant for making high stakes decisions on behalf of children.

 |5.
 Myths behind Standardized Testing, Part 2